 Modifications and enhancements

-What certifications and classes do you offer?
+What certifications and classes do you offer for non corporate clients?

 Barmak Firearms Training Certifications:

 CCW Academy level 1 ( 3 day course)